nbrest/kamehouse/docs/dev-environment/dev-environment-setup.md

 # Deploy changes to dev environment:

 * Deploy your local working copy changes of each module with `deploy-kamehouse-dev.sh`
+- `deploy-kamehouse-dev.sh` can be used to deploy all modules, including `mobile` to my `dev` android device

 # Docker Dev environment: